 Place of Birth: Little Rock, Arkansas, U.S.A.

 Regina has a long history of community leadership in organizing and implementing conferences, workshops and international exhibits throughout New Mexico and in the Middle East from 1980 to the present.
 Beginning in 1995 she brought the Anne Frank In The World Exhibit to New Mexico three separate occasions .
 The Exhibit was visited by more than 250,000 New Mexicans, visitors from many other states and visitors from around the world.
-She is the recipient of numerous community awards including the prestigious Albuquerque Human Rights Bridge Award, the United Nations Association of Albuquerque Award, the Anti Defamation League Education Award, the Albuquerque HERO Award and the NMCTE Friends of English Education Award.
-Regina was a 2006 recipient of the Governor’s Annual Outstanding New Mexico Women’s Award and a 2010 awardee of the Jewish Federation of Greater Albuquerque for her humanitarian work.
+She is the recipient of numerous community and national awards including the prestigious Albuquerque Human Rights Bridge Award, the United Nations Association of Albuquerque Award, the Anti-Defamation League Education Award, the Albuquerque HERO Award and the NMCTE Friends of English Education Award.
+Regina was a 2006 recipient of the New Mexico Governor’s Annual Outstanding New Mexico Women’s Award and a 2010 awardee of the Jewish Federation of Greater Albuquerque for her humanitarian work.
 Regina brought the Rachel's Challenge Exhibit to a number of Albuquerque Schools in January, 2011.
 In April, 2012, she organized the very successful Yom Ha Shoah (Day of Remembrance) program in Albuquerque.
 In April, 2013, Regina received the prestigious 2013 Community Service Award from the U.S. Federal Bureau of Investigation at a ceremony at FBI Headquarters in Washington, D.C..
 She has led three trips to Poland for the Model International Criminal Court (MICC) proceedings for High School upperclassmen for the Berlin Initiative funded by the German Government.
 On March 23, 2016 she led a group of 11 New Mexico high school students on an educational visit to Cuba.
 In November 2016 she again will lead another group of New Mexico students on the MICC program to Poland.
 She is presently working with New Mexico High Schools to present the international acclaimed CHOICES Exhibit.

 Adam S. Turner, Screenwriter and Director, Petroleum Landman, Political Consultant, Associate Professor Film Arts, University of New Mexico.

 Phoenix, Arizona and Albuquerque, New Mexico

 Ph.D.
 Geology-Hydrology, 1971, University of New Mexico, Albuquerque, NM.
 Dissertation (Unpublished): The Geology of the Polis-Kathikas Area, Cyprus, 450pp plus maps and appendices.
-First elucidation of Mediterranean Messinian desiccation and evaporite development as well as the first elucidation of ocean floor massive sulphide metalogenesis.
+First elucidation of Mediterranean Messinian desiccation and evaporite development and the first elucidation of ocean floor massive sulphide metalogenesis.
 Mapped greenstone copper sulphide and gold deposits.
-Mapping of Tethys oceanic crust and basic intrusions.
-First elucidation of the Cyprian gravity nappe and serpentinization of ultrabasic dunnites, harzburgites, and norites at the base of the nappe.
-Copies in U.S. Geological Survey Library, Reston Virginia, Cambridge University Library, Cambridge, UK, Cyprus Geological Survey Department and at (http://www.waterbank.com/FTP/)
+Mapped Tethyian oceanic crust and basic intrusions and subduction zone serpentinites First elucidation of the Cyprian Gravity Nappe and serpentinization of ultrabasic dunnites, harzburgites, and norites at the base of the nappe and related metamorphic rocks.
+Copies in U.S. Geological Survey Library, Reston Virginia; Cambridge University Library, Cambridge, UK; Cyprus Geological Survey Department, Nicosia, Cyprus and at (http://www.waterbank.com/FTP/)

 B.S.
 Geology, 1961, Rensselaer Polytechnic Institute, Troy, NY.